Vyral/base-template/_posts/2020-04-23-the-wolek-group-is-going-virtual.md

 <center><em>We&rsquo;re taking our business to the virtual world in order to make sure you still get the best possible service as a homebuyer or seller.</em></center>

 <br>The health and well-being of our clients and community are very important to us.
-We are in this together, Tulsa\!
+We are in this <u>together</u>, Tulsa\!
 Now The Wolek Group is offering several virtual features to help protect your health while also meeting your real estate needs, if now is the time to buy or sell a home.
 Please let us know how we may serve you\!

 ### **Virtual Showings**